kangqiwang/blog/sheffield hallam university.md

 include the identification of key factors intrinsic to NetSuite and ERP systems in general, focusing on:

+Hi everyone, let me briefly introduce myself.
+My name is Kang wang. and I am delight to be here today to talk with you about ERP system in modern workplace. my presnetnation is divide into 4 parts:

-I am  Kang wang, I will be talking about ERP in the modern workplace. so what is the erp system ? erp stand for Enterprise resource planning (ERP) is business process management software. in other words, it is a tool for managing information. so how do you organize information in your busineess?
+so what is the erp system ? erp stand for Enterprise resource planning (ERP) is business process management software. in other words, it is a tool for managing information. so how do you organize information in your busineess?
 I bet you have customer database (CRM) and something manageing your orders or warehouse, an accounting system, but none of thesee talk to each other they don't share data. it is what people call islands of information which impacts efficiency. but efficiency is connected to time and money.   erp  can compraise with customer service (CRM system), accounting distribution system.

 1. Benefits of ERP system